IVF After Tubal Ligation

 Can you do IVF after a tubal ligation?

 Yes, IVF is a highly effective method of achieving a pregnancy after a tubal ligation.
-IVF completely bypasses the tubal obstruction caused by the ligation meaning it has no negative impact on your ability to conceive via IVF.
+IVF completely bypasses the tubal obstruction caused by the ligation, meaning it has no negative impact on your ability to conceive via IVF.

 How does IVF work if your tubes are tied?

-IVF with your tubes tied is really the same as someone doing IVF with their tubes intact.
-This has to do with the way IVF works.
-In IVF, the female’s eggs are removed directly from the ovaries, fertilized in a lab, and then implanted directly in the uterus – completely bypassing the fallopian tubes.
+This is because, with IVF, the female’s eggs are removed directly from the ovaries, fertilized with sperm in a lab, and then transferred directly back into the uterus through the cervix – completely bypassing the fallopian tubes.

 Will Insurance Pay for IVF After a Tubal Ligation?